Blackhawk Network helps brands better serve their customers. Okta ensures those connections are secure.

 A worldwide network with no perimeter

 Anyone who’s bought a gift card from a third-party vendor has likely gone through Blackhawk Network, whether they know it or not.
 The company started out in the grocery industry, providing prepaid, stored-value products to connect consumers with brands.
-Now, they’re a private multinational organization, and their innovative in-store and online solutions have made them a market leader.
+Now, they’re a private multinational organisation, and their innovative in-store and online solutions have made them a market leader.

 With over 70 global offices in more than 25 countries and a worldwide team of around 3,500 employees, Blackhawk Network continues to evolve as a digital business.
 They harness vast amounts of technology to coordinate their distributed workforce and to deliver a range of B2B, publisher, online, wallet, loyalty, rebate, and exchange services to countless partners and customers.